Increase energy efficiency and repair your home

 • If you do not transfer the credit to the deal at the time of sale, you will only be allowed to take the credit of $4,000 if you owe that amount in federal taxes.
 If you only owe $1000, you will only be refunded $1,000.
 If you owe not taxes you will not be able to claim the credit at all.

-• The 2024 NM Clean Car Income Tax Credit is awaiting the Governor’s signature as of Feb.
-25, 2024.
-If she signs, from 2024-2026 you could get an additional $2,500 off the price of a used EV.
+• With the NM Clean Car Income Tax Credit from 2024-2026 you could get an additional $2,500 off the price of a used EV.
 The amount for new EVs is $3,000.
-New EVs have to cost less than $55,000 and used EVs must be under $25,000.
+New EVs have to cost less than $55,000, and used EVs must be under $25,000.
+At the moment dealers are not required to offer the tax credit at point of sale, but you can file your state tax return in April to receive the full tax credit even if you do not owe any state taxes .
+The tax credit amount steps down each year from 2027-2029.

 • Combining the two tax credits means that a used $10,990 2015 Nissan Leaf (Caravan 2/14/24) would cost $5,193 and a $24,990 2016 Tesla S (Caravan 2/14/24) would cost $18,490.